why you get a digital certificate in Spain

 Spain is famous for its complicated bureaucracy.
 Having a digital signature makes that simpler.

 Another personal example: We have a Spanish tax lawyer who registered us with the Agencia Tributaria.
 We soon received a letter from the Agency in our mailbox.
 Fine.
 But then there was another issue and the next time they sent us something we weren’t home.
 We discovered a “pickup” slip in our mailbox requesting that we pick up the letter at the tax office in Velez-Malaga, 30 minutes away!
 That’s what prompted us to get the digital signature.
-Once we had it we could just log onto the Agencia Tributaria website and look up any communication from the agency in the “my Alerts” box.
+Once we had it we could just log onto the Agencia Tributaria website and look up any communication from the agency online.
+No more paperwork.

 What is a digital certificate?
 It’s a file that you download to your computer that has been validated by a government department called “Fábrica Nacional de Moneda y Timbre” (translated as “National Currency and Stamp Factory”).
 It will require you to; 1) apply online (or you can have an agency do it for you) and 2) go to a government office to verify your identity and complete the application (that part takes about 2 minutes).
 Once done you’ll get your digital certificate and can start doing your Spanish paperwork online.

 How to get your digital certificate

 There are 2 ways to get the digital certificate.
 As I mention above, you can apply online.
 This document from our local town hall explains that in detail.

 Or you can do as we did and ask a lawyer to do the paperwork and set up an appointment for the identify verification.
 Our lawyer (you can write me and I can give you a reference) charged us 30 Euros for the two of us.
 We had to give her our address here in Spain, our telephone numbers, and our NIE number (“Número de Identidad de Extranjero” or “Foreigners’ Identification Number” in English).